viamrobotics/docs/docs/services/slam.md

 ## Introduction

-SLAM, which stands for Simultaneous Localization and Mapping, is an important area of ongoing research in robotics, particularly for mobile applications such as drones, boats, and rovers.
+SLAM, which stands for simultaneous localization and mapping, is an important area of ongoing research in robotics, particularly for mobile applications such as drones, boats, and rovers.
-At Viam, we want to offer our users an easy-to-use, intuitive method for interfacing with various cutting edge SLAM algorithms that may be useful in their mission.
+At Viam, we want to offer our users an easy-to-use, intuitive method for interfacing with various cutting edge SLAM algorithms.

 ## The Viam SLAM Service